LLNL/Abmarl/docs/src/tutorials/gridworld/communication.rst

            }

        def update_receipients(self, from_agent, to_agents):
+           """
+           Update messages received from other agents.
+           """
            for agent in to_agents:
                self.receiving_state[agent.id].append((from_agent.id, from_agent.message))

        def update_message_and_reset_receiving(self, agent):
+           """
+           Update agent's internal message.

+           The agent averages all the messages that it has received from other agents in this step.
+           """
            receiving_from = self.receiving_state[agent.id]
            self.receiving_state[agent.id] = []